-The allocation of resources to students with SEND is targeted, in the main, with the informed guidance of Statements/ Education, Health Care Plans of SEND, standardised testing and the screening of students for learning difficulties (using Standardised Reading, Spelling and Numeracy assessments).
+The allocation of resources to students with SEND is targeted, in the main, with the informed guidance within the students EHCP, standardised testing and the screening of students for learning difficulties (using Standardised Reading, Spelling and Numeracy assessments).
 Other guidance is provided by:

-- Previous school records, IEPs and provision
+- Previous school records / individual plans, SEN Plans and provision

 - SATs results

 - Teacher assessment

 - External, professional advice and testing

 - Parents and guardians

 - SEND teacher

-- Head of House, Teaching Assistants and SENDCO.
+- Head of House, Teaching Assistants and SENDCo.

+- Transition networking days.

-The Bourne Academy maintains an Inclusion register, which is accessible to all staff, this acts as a strategic guide to the allocation of resources a) Categories of Special Educational Need
+The Bourne Academy maintains an Inclusion register, which is accessible to all staff, this acts as a strategic guide for student needs.